 24. Don’t rely on a handshake

 Get any promises in writing.
 It can be a big headache to argue with your tenants and contractors on what was promised and what is expected.
 You don’t want to find yourself arguing about what was said in a previous meeting.
+This lesson surely transcends the learning of property management.
 Put it in writing.

 25. You might have to deal with pets